Quick decision: Business Central vs NetSuite

 -

-Business Central vs. NetSuite Scalability
+Business Central vs. NetSuite pros and cons compared

-ERP | Pros | Cons |
+| ERP | Pros | Cons |

-Business Central | Affordable licensing, strong Microsoft integration, great for SMB distribution and manufacturing | Requires add-ons for CRM/HR, not ideal for very niche industries, needs strong internal project lead |
+| Business Central | Predictable licensing, strong Microsoft integration, great for SMB distribution and manufacturing | Add-ons for certain CRM/HR needs, requires a strong internal project lead |

-NetSuite | All-in-one ERP (CRM, HR, PSA, ecommerce), global scalability, strong for services and retail | Higher cost, longer implementations, can feel heavy for smaller SMBs |
+| NetSuite | Suite-like all-in-one approach, strong multi-entity/global capabilities, strong fit for services and some ecommerce models | Higher cost, longer implementations, can be heavy for smaller SMBs |

 Here’s the simplest way to think about it: